COVID-19 and animal welfare in Alert Level 4

 The overriding purpose of Alert Level 4 is that everyone stays at home to reduce the spread of COVID-19.

-You can travel to care for your animals, including horses, if there is no alternative and you are complying with any region-specific travel measures.
-This includes providing your animals with food, water and any other aspect that you need to provide to meet your responsibilities under the Animal Welfare Act and relevant codes of welfare.
+You can travel to care for your animals, including horses, if there is no alternative, and the location of the animal/s is within the same or adjacent territorial authority district.
+This includes providing your animals with food, water, and any other aspect that you need to provide to care for your animals.

 If your horse can be cared for by the owner of the stables or grazing facility at which your horse is based, then you should stay at home.
 Their welfare is not at risk and limiting people movement is the priority.

-If you do leave your house to attend to your animals, take the necessary health measures, travel in your private vehicle, with other members of your self-isolation group (or ‘social bubble') only, and keep a log of your travel for contact tracing purposes.
+If your application is accepted, you must take the necessary health measures and comply with the Alert level measures specific to that region.
+Travel in your private vehicle and, if required, only with other members of your self-isolation group (or ‘social bubble’) only.
 Limit visits to what is essential.

-You should also use your own grooming kit, tack and other equipment to reduce the risk of spreading the virus
+You should also use your own grooming kit, tack, and other equipment to reduce the risk of spreading the virus.
+Avoid sharing equipment with people outside of your self-isolation group.

 For horses grazed at a facility where feed or equipment may be stored centrally, take care to use good hygiene practices around door handles and other points which many owners may touch.